booklore-app/booklore-docs/docs/email-setup.md

 The configuration process is similar - simply adjust the host, port, and authentication settings according to your provider's documentation.

 :::tip
 You can configure multiple email providers and switch between them as needed.
 The default provider will be used for Quick Book Send, but you can select different providers when manually sending books.
-All your email configurations are personal to your account and won't be visible to other users.
+All your private email configurations are personal to your account and won't be visible to other users.
+Administrators can optionally share providers to make them available to everyone.
 :::

 :::note[Privacy Note]
-In email configuration v2, your email provider credentials, recipient lists, and sending history are private to your account.
-Other users with email permission will have their own separate configurations.
+In email configuration v2, your private email provider credentials, recipient lists, and sending history are private to your account.
+Administrators can create shared providers that are available to all users, but they can only be modified by the admin who created them.
+Other users with email permission will have their own separate private configurations.
 :::